 360 Mall, based in Kuwait, acts as a virtual assistant through the shopping experience.
 It pings customers and alerts them whenever there are promotions going on, and answers any questions in real-time.

 Gruppi is a Hungarian online retailer specializing in home improvement, hardware, and electronics.
 Through their chatbot, Gréti, customers have the ability to browse through the website’s catalogue.
-Their chatbots also provide recommendations based on what the customer’s interests are and provide additional customer support as well.
+Their chatbots also provide recommendations based on the customer’s interests and provide additional customer support as well.

 Ride the conversational commerce wave

 With the combination of chatbots and Live Chat, you too can ride the conversational commerce wave as well.
 And with Engati’s digital CX solutions, you can get started for free.

 Engage and retain your customers using Engati.
 Try it for free!Set it up in 7 mins!

 Engati powers 45,000+ chatbot & live chat solutions in 50+ languages across the world.

 We aim to empower you to create the best customer experiences you could imagine.

 So, are you ready to create unbelievably smooth experiences?